-At this stage, ex-poste impact assessment of the effectiveness of policy instruments is undertaken to identify how they can be adapted to better achieve policy objectives and targets.
-This may be referred to as policy evaluation.
-For instance, in the context of European environmental and climate policy, the EEA (2016) propose policy review should consider relevance (i.e., of policy targets), effectiveness (e.g., to what extent did the policy deliver on objectives), efficiency (e.g., returns on investment) and coherence (e.g., with other policy targets and instruments).
-Ruijs et al., (2019), highlight the SEEA EA can support these assessments with respect to unintended consequences of the policies (e.g., unintended impacts on biodiversity, carbon storage and ecosystem services) and revealing ecological, well-being and economic returns on policies to invest in ecosystems.
+At this stage, ex-poste impact assessment of the effectiveness of policy instruments is undertaken to identify how they can be adapted to better achieve policy objectives and targets (see Fig. 2).
+This review of policy effectiveness is also referred to as policy evaluation.
+In the context of European environmental and climate policy, the EEA (2016) propose policy review should consider relevance (i.e., of policy targets), effectiveness (e.g., to what extent did the policy deliver on objectives), efficiency (e.g., returns on investment) and coherence (e.g., with other policy targets and instruments).

+(Vardon et al., 2023) demonstrate the potential for the SEEA EA to support this stage of the policy cycle, applying it for integrated monitoring and reporting on changes in critically endangered Box-gum grassy woodlands and associated drivers of change.
+This allowed the effectiveness of biodiversity conservation laws and associated conservation efforts to be assessed (Vardon et al., 2023).
+(Ruijs et al., 2019), highlight the SEEA EA can support these assessments with respect to unintended consequences of the policies (e.g., unintended impacts on biodiversity, carbon storage and ecosystem services) and revealing ecological, well-being and economic returns on policies to invest in ecosystems.
 This can help policy analysts determine if instruments need to be adjusted.